-Female-headed households fall into one of three primary groups in Marin:- single professional womaen, single parents, and seniors.
+Female-headed households fall into one of three primary groups in Marin: single professional women, single parents, and seniors.
 The last two groups in particular may have a need for affordable housing.
 The housing needs of senior citizens are discussed above in the section on Seniors.
 The needs of female-headed households with children are particularly acute.
 In addition to difficulties faced by these households in finding and maintaining an affordable housing situation, these households also typically have additional special needs relating to access to childcare, health care, and other supportive services.

 Single-parent households, like many large households, may have difficulty finding appropriately sized housing and, even more importantly, housing that is affordable.
 Despite fair housing laws, discrimination against children may make it more difficult for this group to find adequate housing.
 Women in the housing market, including but not limited to the elderly, low and moderate-income earners, and single parents, face significant difficulties to finding housing.
 Both ownership and rental units are extremely expensive relative to the incomes of many people in this population category.
-As shown in the chart below, there are a total of 25,39826,193 households in the unincorporated area of the County, of which 2,1042,201, or 8.38.4%, are female-headed households.
-Moreover, 1,262,1,309 or 5% of the total, are female-headed households with children under the age of 18, while 842,892 or 3.33.4%, are female-headed households without children under 18.
-The percentage that is female-headed households living in poverty is 22.2%, which is actually significantly lower than the 45.5% of households overall in the County that are living in poverty.
+As shown in the chart below, there are a total of 26,193 households in the unincorporated area of the County, of which 2,201 or 8.4% are female-headed households.
+Moreover, 1,309 or 5% of the total are female-headed households with children under the age of 18, while 892 or 3.4%, are female-headed households without children under 18.
+The percentage that is female-headed households living in poverty is 2.2%, which is actually significantly lower than the 5.5% of households overall that are living in poverty.